lkwagner/IntroductionToComputationalPhysics/_build/html/_sources/intro.md

 Here is an <a href="../classSummary/index.html">overview presentation</a> of what you will learn in this class.

+---

+Other
+* N Ways of Measuring Pi

+Classical mechanics is the study of force and motion.
+You will write a  classical mechanics code which is accurate to second order in time-step.
+Then you will use this code for various activities including  to simulate the tossing of a ball computing the difference in its landing  with and without air resis

+Classical Dynamics
+* Dynamics
+   * Tossing Balls with Air Resistance
+* Orbital Dynamics
+* Single (Driven) Pendula
+* Many Body Dynamics

+Chaos
+* Double Pendula
+*  (Lorentz Attractors)

+Particle Physics
+* Monte Carlo Simulation of Particle Physics Experiment

+Optimization:
+* scipy optimization of balls hitting each other
+* stochastic gradient descent of ML modes

+Astrophysics
+* Orbital Dynamics
+* Keplers Laws
+* Mercury Precision
+* Multiple Planets
+* (early planetary formation)
+* Exoplanets
+* Classifying Galaxies

+Machine-Learning
+* ML

+Biophysics
+* Predator-Prey

+Fluid Dynamics
+* Lattice Boltzmann

+Fourier Transform
+* Exoplanets

+Monte Carlo
+* N ways of Measuring Pi - Throwing Darts
+* Unbiased Random Walks
+* Markov Chains: Weather
+* Markov Chains: Paramagnetism
+* Markov Chains: Rubber Bands
+* Continuous time Markov Chains for Predator-Prey

+Quantum Computing:
+* Quantum Computing 1 and 2

+---

 ### Course Logistics
  - **Lectures:** R 4:00-5:50
  - **Professor:** Bryan Clark